-A skin peel is a treatment that is used to improve the condition and texture of the skin.
-It involves using agents that resurface the skin by removing the layers of dead cells and exposing new skin underneath it.
-Skin peels are most commonly acids but can also come as enzymes which break up the connections between dead skin cells in order to refresh the skin.
+Skin peels improve the condition and texture of the skin.
+The treatment uses chemical peels that resurface the skin by removing the layers of dead cells and exposing new skin underneath it.
+Peels are most commonly acids but can also come as enzymes which break up the connections between dead skin cells in order to refresh the skin.
 There are a wide variety of peels which can be used to target a range of skin problems and they come in different strengths.
 At City Skin Clinic we offer a choice between superficial skin refresher peels and medical peels both of which are custom designed for your individual skin needs.

 – Beta Hydroxy Acids (BHAs) – the most common BHA is salicylic acid but this group also includes benzoic and butyric acid.
 BHAs remove dead cells from the surface of the skin and also penetrate pores to dissolve sebum and dead cells that are clogging them.
 This makes BHAs excellent for use in acne, oily skin types, blackheads, blemishes, breakouts and milia.